gawyli/WordAssociationDemo/README.md

 ## Run Migrations
 - On the top left corner of the Visual Studio navigate to ```View/Other Windows/Package Manager Console```
 - In the terminal type ```Update-Database```
+- This should create a ```demo.db``` file and apply migrations from ```Migrations``` folder

 ## Run application
-- Once migrations are set up and our appsettings are configured, run the app and have a play with generating and saving recipes.
+- Once migrations are set up and our appsettings are configured, run the app and have a play word associaton with AI

+## Controles
+- When finish talk during the game, press space to continue and send message to Assistatnt and wait until Assistant responses